egovernments/test-automation/README.md

 <!--Reporting-->
 ## Reporting
-Follow below step to find reports generated post test execution to analyze the results.
+Follow below step to find location of reports generated post test execution to analyze the results.

+* A folder with `timestamp` will be created under `./target/`.
+* Navigate to `./target/<timestamp>/cucumber-html-reports`
+* Open `overview-features.html`
-* A folder will automatically create under `./target/` folder along with `timestamp/cucumber-html-reports` which will contain `overview-features.html`.
-A snapshot is attached for   reference.
+#### A snapshot is attached for reference.
  <img width="1139" alt="Screenshot 2021-03-16 at 1 25 31 PM" src="https://user-images.githubusercontent.com/68421244/111275411-1f967780-865c-11eb-989b-abcf83d3e0df.png">